beolson/OmahaDotDev/.spec/templates/Project_One_Page.template.md

 - [ ] Goals: 2-5 prioritized, outcome-oriented goals (mix of measurable and qualitative)
 - [ ] Non-Goals: 1-4 items with rationale explaining scope boundaries
 - [ ] Key Features: 3-7 prioritized features defining solution perimeter
-- [ ] Key Flows: 1-3 complete end-to-end flows with edge cases
+- [ ] Key Flows: 1-3 concise flow summaries describing purpose and capabilities
 - [ ] No placeholder text remains (no "TBD", "TODO", "[To be determined]", etc.)
 - [ ] All content is specific and actionable (avoid vague statements)
 - [ ] Document follows validation guidance in each section